SiddhantKumarMaurya/LeetCode_Questions/LeetCode/Strings/Longest Substring Without Repeating Characters.md

 }
 ```

-#### There was no point in storing the substring in an array to I change the code a bit, but this time time limit exceeded (986/987 test cases passed)
+#### There was no point in storing the substring in an array so I change the code a bit, but this time time limit exceeded (986/987 test cases passed)

 ``` java
 class Solution {